The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 Our way of testing this was to jump on a treadmill with a chest strap paired to a sports watch and go through 30 minutes of running intervals.
 That way, we could clearly see how the Active 2's sensor handled the sudden drops and spikes, as we slowed down, rested and picked up the pace again.

-Samsung Galaxy Watch Active 2: ECG and fall detection
+Samsung Galaxy Watch Active 2: ECG and blood pressure monitoring

-Along with ECG, Samsung is also promising a fall detection feature that can identify when users have taken a serious fall and potentially set off alerts and alarms.
+Along with ECG and blood pressure monitoring, Samsung has now also delivered fall detection feature that can identify when users have taken a serious fall and potentially set off alerts and alarms.
 Again, it's a feature that seeks to mirror what the Apple Watch is capable of, but it's also another feature you'll have to wait for.

 Samsung Galaxy Watch Active 2: Smartwatch features